AndreiJuarez/AndreiJuarez/Readme.md

 - 📫 How to reach me **andrei.juarez.cc@gmail.com**

 - 🤔 &nbsp; Exploring new technologies and developing web solutions.
-- 🎓 &nbsp; I study computer science and systems engineering at the BUAP.
+- 🎓 &nbsp; I study computer science and systems engineering at BUAP and Platzi.

  ## Front-End Technologies: